lvgl/lv_port_pc_visual_studio/README.md

 ## How to Clone

-This repository contains other, necessary LVGL software repositories as [git sub-modules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
-Those sub-modules are not pulled in with the normal git clone command and they will be needed.
+This repository contains other, necessary LVGL software repositories as [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+Those submodules are not pulled in with the normal git clone command and they will be needed.
 There are a couple of techniques to pull in the submodules.

 ### Everything at Once